-The fees for fiscal 2023 and 2024 of Hugessen are outlined below.
+The fees for fiscal 2024 and 2025 of Hugessen are outlined below.

 Executive Compensation-

 Period Related Fees All Other Fees

+Fiscal 2025 \$59,841 Nil

 Fiscal 2024 \$205,114 Nil

-Fiscal 2023 \$44,034 Nil

-COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2024
+COMPENSATION OF NAMED EXECUTIVE OFFICERS FOR FISCAL 2025

 The "Named Executive Officers" (also referred to as "NEOs") of a company are the CEO, the CFO and the three most highly compensated executive officers other than the CEO and CFO, at the end of the most recently completed financial year.
-In fiscal 2024, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO, Dan Daviau; its CFO, Don MacFayden; Stuart Raftus, Chief Administrative Officer of Canaccord Genuity Group Inc. and Chief Executive Officer of Canaccord Genuity Corp.; and David Esfandi, Chief Executive Officer, Canaccord Genuity Wealth Management (UK & Europe).
+In fiscal 2025, the Named Executive Officers of Canaccord Genuity Group Inc. were its CEO, Dan Daviau; its CFO, Nadine Ahn; its former CFO, Don MacFayden; Stuart Raftus, Chief Administrative Officer of Canaccord Genuity Group Inc. and Chief Executive Officer of Canaccord Genuity Corp.; Marcus Freeman, Chief Executive Officer, Canaccord Genuity (Asia-Pacific); and David Esfandi, Chief Executive Officer, Canaccord Genuity Wealth Management (UK & Europe).

-For fiscal 2024, the compensation of the Company's NEOs included the following elements:
+For fiscal 2025, the compensation of the Company's NEOs included some or all of the following elements as applicable:

-- base salary; the purpose is to attract, motivate and retain; - an annual bonus; for the CEO, in an amount determined in accordance with the Chief Executive Compensation Framework which may vary significantly from year to year and depends on the achievement of strategic objective, relative one-year total shareholder return and certain financial metrics (see "Chief Executive Compensation Framework" below); for other NEOs, in an amount intended to attract, motivate and retain key talent and to reward individual merit and contribution and commitment to corporate strategy, values and performance at the overall corporate level;

-- direct drive payments from the capital markets incentive compensation pool; the purposes are to attract, retain and motivate and to reward individual merit and contribution and commitment to corporate strategy, values and performance in relation to the Canaccord Genuity capital markets business units in various geographies; - a fixed proportion of the CEO's and other NEOs' aggregate annual compensation opportunity is required to be paid in the form of share-based awards, in PSUs (which are cash settled) to align executive and shareholder interests and to encourage long term service and loyalty; for the CEO 40%, and for the other NEOs, 10% (with the option to increase to 40%), of the aggregate compensation amount that would otherwise be payable in cash is paid in the form of Performance Share Units (PSUs), which cliff vest after three years based on continued employment and the achievement of certain predetermined forward-looking total shareholder return and earnings per share performance targets; and - other benefits and perquisites including health and welfare benefits and the Company's Employee Share Purchase Plan (ESPP).
+- base salary; the purpose is to attract, motivate and retain; - an annual bonus; for the CEO, in an amount determined in accordance with the Chief Executive Compensation Framework which may vary significantly from year to year and depends on the achievement of strategic objectives, relative one-year total shareholder return and certain financial metrics (see "Chief Executive Compensation Framework" below); for other NEOs, in an amount intended to attract, motivate and retain key talent and to reward individual merit and contribution and commitment to corporate strategy, values and performance at the overall corporate level; - direct drive payments from the capital markets incentive compensation pool; the purposes are to attract, retain and motivate and to reward individual merit and contribution and commitment to corporate strategy, values and performance in relation to the Canaccord Genuity capital markets business units in various geographies; - a fixed proportion of the CEO's and other NEOs' aggregate annual compensation opportunity is required to be paid in the form of share-based awards, in PSUs (which are cash settled) to align executive and shareholder interests and to encourage long term service and loyalty; for the CEO 40%, and for the other NEOs, 10% (with the option to increase to 40%), of the aggregate compensation amount that would otherwise be payable in cash is paid in the form of Performance Share Units (PSUs), which cliff vest after three years based on continued employment and the achievement of certain predetermined forward-looking total shareholder return and earnings per share performance targets; and - in connection with the repayment of the principal under the participating NEOs' Purchase Loans relating to their subscription for LP Units in the Employee Partnership, a Top-Up (as defined below) payment equal to 0.67 times the pre-tax equivalent of any principal amount of the Purchase Loan repaid by the participating NEO.
+The Purchase Loan is not compensatory in nature, as it is an interest-bearing full-recourse loan, secured against the Employee Partnership LP Units.
+The Top-Up, minus the tax withholdings applicable to the participating NEO, is used to repay a portion of the principal of the NEO's Purchase Loan; and - · other benefits and perquisites including health and welfare benefits and the Company's Employee Share Purchase Plan (ESPP).